 RedChip Companies, Inc.

-SEATTLE, June 22, 2012 /PRNewswire/ -- L & L Energy, Inc. (LLEN) ("L&L" or "Company"), a Seattle-based company with a five-year track record of profitable coal operations in China, has signed MOU to acquire a 50% controlling interest of the LuoZhou Mine ("LuoZhou") in HeZhang County, Guizhou Province.
+SEATTLE, May 4, 2012 /PRNewswire/ -- L & L Energy, Inc. (LLEN) ("L&L"), a U.S.-based company with a five-year track record of profitable underground coal mining and distribution operations in China, has begun due diligence of targeted large-scale surface mines in Inner Mongolia, China for potential acquisition.

 Forward Looking Statements

 The statements contained words that are not historical fact, including statements related to Company's future performance, are all "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995, and that involve a number uncertainties.
 Actual results of the future events described in this document could differ materially.
 Other than as required under the securities laws, the Company does not assume a duty to update these forward-looking statements.Contacts: